mercybassey/k8s-log-collector/ReadME.md

 ## Overview

-This Python script is designed to collect logs from pods within a specified Kubernetes Deployment or StatefulSet, compress them, and upload the compressed logs to an AWS S3 bucket.
+This Python script is designed to collect logs from pods within a specified Kubernetes Deployment or StatefulSet, compress them and upload the compressed logs to an AWS S3 bucket.
 It's suitable for running within a Kubernetes cluster, leveraging the cluster's service account for Kubernetes API authentication.